heritage-standards/fish/content/page/fish-terminologies.md

-All of the CSV files below are version 26; however, due to ongoing technical issues we have been unable to produce updated PDF versions of the thesauri for this release but they all remain current except for those that have been updated since February 2021; the seven affected thesauri are:
+All of the CSV files below are version 26; however, due to ongoing technical issues we have been unable to produce updated PDF versions of the thesauri for this release but they all remain current except for those that have been updated since February 2021; the six affected thesauri are:

 1. Archaeological Objects
 2. Components
-3. Event Type
-4. Historic Aircraft
+3. Historic Aircraft
-5. Monument Type
+4. Monument Type
-6. Object Materials
+5. Object Materials
-7. Resource Description (Thred).
+6. Resource Description (Thred).

 ### Archaeological Objects Thesaurus